eric-edouard/react-pwa-install-prompt/README.md

 # react-pwa-install-prompt

-> A react hook to prompt the install of your PWA in supported browers (Chrome desktop &amp; mobile)
+> A react hook to prompt the install of your PWA in supported browsers (Chrome desktop &amp; mobile)